M4FC: a Multimodal, Multilingual, Multicultural, Multitask Real-World Fact-Checking Dataset: M4FC Dataset

-We adopt the validation procedure from \citet{tonglet-etal-2024-image} to assess the quality of GPT4o annotations.
-For each organization, we randomly sample up to 20 articles.
-Each article is reviewed by two annotators who evaluate the correctness of the data fields extracted by GPT4o.
-Annotators are native speakers of the organization's language and are recruited through Prolific.\footnote{\href{https://www.prolific.com/}{prolific.com}} 79 annotators participated in the study, of which 33 were excluded for failing more than five out of 15 attention checks.
+\paragraph{Annotators validation} For each organization, we randomly sample up to 20 articles.
+Each article is reviewed by two Prolific annotators who evaluate the correctness of the data fields extracted by GPT4o.
+79 annotators participated in the study, of whom 33 were excluded for failing more than five out of 15 attention checks.
+A label is considered incorrect if both annotators agree on it.
+The majority of labels are considered accurate, with scores ranging from 86.2\% (for claimed date) to 99.31\% (for verdict).
+We compute inter-annotator agreement (IAA) using Randolph’s $\kappa$ \citep{randolph2005free}, which ranges from 0.32 to 0.81 across all data fields.
+Guidelines and IAA scores are provided in Appendices \ref{sec:annotation_guidelines} and \ref{sec:iaa}.

-During post-processing of the Prolific results, we distinguish between incorrect and missing labels.
-A label is marked as missing when GPT4o outputs ``not enough information'', despite relevant information being present in the article.
-A label is considered incorrect or missing only if both annotators agree on it.
-Under this criterion, the majority of labels are accurate, with average correctness per field ranging from 86.2\% (for claimed date) to 99.31\% (for verdict).
-Using a more lenient criterion, counting a label as incorrect if at least one annotator flags it, the correctness ranges from 49.6\% (for claimed date) to 89.63\% (for verdict), still indicating strong automated annotation quality.

-We compute inter-annotator agreement (IAA) using Randolph’s $\kappa$ \citep{randolph2005free}, which ranges from 0.32 to 0.81 across all data fields, indicating moderate to strong agreement.
-If we exclude instances labeled by GPT4o as not ``enough information'', the main source of disagreement, the IAA ranges from 0.45 to 0.85.
-Guidelines and detailed scores are provided in Appendices \ref{sec:annotation_guidelines} and \ref{sec:iaa}.
+\paragraph{Manual correction} Given the low to moderate IAA of the Prolific annotators, the authors further manually corrected the labels of the entire test set, using the corresponding fact-checking articles as reference.
+Only 0.7\% of the labels were found to be (partially) incorrect, validating the high-quality of the GPT4o label extraction.
+This also indicates that Prolific annotators were overestimating the amount of incorrect labels. \ref{sec:disagreement} provides such examples where one or two annotator mistakenly consider a GPT4o label to be incorrect.